 - Outside School- ensuring safer activities and environments outside school.

 Members of Staff Responsible

-We are all responsible for ensuring that each child remains safe, however the Designated Leads for Safeguarding are Mrs. Walton and Mrs. Charlton.
+We are all responsible for ensuring that each child remains safe, however the Designated Leads for Safeguarding are Mrs. Hill and Mrs Walton.

 We follow strict procedures to ensure that everyone who works with our children is vetted, keeping our children as safe as possible.
 Ongoing checks and ‘whistle-blowing’ are in line with current policy.

 - Staff are trained in child protection issues and they are aware of the procedures to follow.